rcdoc-org/ACL-Modification-and-Logging/README.md

     - Type: [System.Security.AccessControl.FileSystemRights]
     - Purpose:
     Used for declaring the ACLs we want to remove from users.
 Its only used by the function, "Process_Access_Rules".
+- addRights
+    - Type: [System.Security.AccessControl.FileSystemRights]
+    - Purpose:
+    Used for declaring the ACLs we want to add to users.
+Its only used by the function, "Process_Access_Rules".
 - backupFolder
     - Type: [String]
     - Purpose: